-Thanks for your interest in architecture degrees.
-All students interested in the Architectural Technology, B.S.A.T. or the Architecture, B.Arch. degree will be reviewed for admission to the B.S.A.T. degree.
-Upon completing a two-year common core curriculum and meeting specific requirements, you may be able to progress into the five-year B.Arch. degree or complete your B.S.A.T. degree, which is accredited by New York state and may lead to New York state licensure.
+All students interested in the Architectural Technology, B.S. or the Architecture, B.Arch. degree will be reviewed for admission to the B.S.A.T. degree program.
+Upon completing a two-year common core curriculum and meeting specific requirements, you may apply to progress into the five-year B.Arch. degree or complete your B.S.A.T. degree, which is accredited by New York state and may lead to New York state licensure.